Pratha-Me/QAOA-Max-Cut/README.md

 # QAOA-Max-Cut

 I solved the most studied problem of Combinatorial optimization, namely, MaxCut by using QAOA.
-In the python notebook, I have gone through a light leterature review and then build the codes.
+In the python notebook, I have gone through a light literature review and then built the codes.
 I have solved two cases of graph, albeit, both are four nodes.
 The results are accurate in both of the cases.
+The reports are situated inside the "reports" folder.
+There are two formats of the exported report, a html and a pdf.

 I have enlisted the all references in at the end of the notebook.
 To generate this report my two primary resources to study are bulleted below.